superfly/dns-help/providers/dnsmadeeasy.md

 - "Name" will be blank to use the apex domain.
 - "FQDN or IP" will be the URL of your Fly Edge App URL, _and must end with a period_.
 For example, `vapid-hedgehog-4710.edgeapp.net.`.
-- "TTL" can remain at the default.
+- "TTL" can remain at the default value.

 ![DNS Made Easy - Add an ANAME record](./screenshots/dnsmadeeasy/dnsmadeeasy-add-aname-record.png "DNS Made Easy - Add an ANAME record")